-The intention of the 1994 Thai FDA Rules on Transitory Provision to Conduct Safety Monitoring and Bioequivalence Study of New Drug, to provide pipeline protection for pharmaceutical products patented elsewhere in the world between January 1,1986 and September 30, 1991 is clearly stated.
+30 September 1991 is clearly stated.
 The procedure required companies to report adverse reactions for a two-year period.
-If requested by the company this could be rolled over for a further "two plus one" year reporting period during which time the FDA would not accept a registration file for a generic copy.
+If requested by the company this could be rolled over for a further "two plus one" year reporting periods during which time the FDA would not accept a registration file for a generic copy.
 The rules provided up to five years market exclusivity; the only restriction being that sales were restricted to hospitals and clinics (i.e., no drugstore sales).